jaksab/oncreate-libs/README.md

 `[String entity]` - the entity data of response pakage `[String fromUrl]` - the address from the response

+######For use json decode functions you must download gson library and include in you project. `https://code.google.com/p/google-gson/downloads/list`

 #####See more in DemonstrationActivity in this project.